petervanderwalt/grblhal_docs/docs/04-Reference/complete-g-m-code-reference.md

 :::info Context
 - **Non-Modal:** `G4` is active only for the block in which it appears.
-- **Purpose:** Useful for clearing chips at the bottom of a hole, allowing a spindle to reach full speed, or waiting for a tool change.
+- **Purpose:** Useful for clearing chips at the bottom of a hole, allowing a spindle to reach full speed, etc.
 :::

 | Parameter | Description |